intuition-dev/INTUITION/awesomeReference/README.md

-## Awesome Low-Code, Low-Tech list of MetaBake resources
+## Awesome Low-Code, Low-Tech list of Metabake resources

 ## Low-code + Low-tech = 10X faster web app development.
-### With MetaBake's modern development, it is not about replacing your tech stack with another tech stack.
+### With Metabake's modern development, it is not about replacing your tech stack with another tech stack.
 ## It is about eliminating it!